 One thing to note on my experience at Paese was the service.
 When the mains arrived, my glass of water, the bottle of still water, and our cocktails glasses were all empty.
 However, none of the servers who checked back asked if we wanted more water, get refills on drinks or get another drink.
 I had to be the one to ask for the drink menu.
 When the drink menu came, no server came to check back nor inquire about the drinks – not even the server I asked the drink menu from.
 Thirty minutes later, when a server comes for dessert order, I had to ask for water as she clears the drink menu away without asking if I wanted to order drinks.

 The servers coming to our table was changing, although there was one recurring server throughout, so it was hard to pin-point who this issue should be addressed to.
 For instance, I asked the drink menu from the server who served the mains, who wasn’t the same person who took our starting orders, delivered our drinks, nor took our orders for desserts.

-Overall, a very delightful dinner food-wise, which is what matters most to me, though the service did bring down the experience a notch.
+Overall, my dinner at Paese Ristorante was very delightful food-wise, which is what matters most to me, though the service did bring down the experience a notch.
 There are things I’d like to try when I come back here again.
 I didn’t get a chance to try any of the pasta so would like to try either the Mushroom and Spinach Garganelli (because I’m a sucker for truffle oil) or the Grilled Shrimp Linguini.
 Also wanted to try the Grilled Lamb Striploin, which was my initial choice, but the Beef Tenderloin Medallion won me because of the foie gras and the fact that it was a daily special.